qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 ## Stake your ATOM

 Your 0.9 ATOM is now available and waiting in your wallet.
-It will stay there and remain 0.9 ATOM forever unless you use it for something.
+It will stay there and remain 0.9 ATOM forever, unless you use it for something.

 _What about participating in the security of the Cosmos Hub blockchain?_